 I will work to repeal the 2017 legislation that has severely restricted public employees' ability to collectively bargain on many key items.
 We also must not lose sight of private unions and their collective bargaining rights.
 There has been a lot of focus of late, on public union restrictions.
 However, private unions remain a vital part of maintaining the living standard and workplace rights of working Iowans as well.

-I also believe it is time to revisit Iowa's Right To Work law from 1947.
+I also believe it is time to repeal Iowa's Right To Work law from 1947.
 We need to start protecting unions' ability to protect Iowa workers again.
 Benefits that workers take for granted now, such as paid time off, employer paid insurance, et al, are the products of unionism.
 As at-will employees continue to have their benefits and rights eroded, it is time for Iowa to stop crippling unions' ability to protect Iowa workers.

 Iowans believe strongly in personal freedom, as do I. At the heart of this issue is whether a person should be able to be lawfully discriminated against because of their identity.
 We, as Iowans, need to be on the right side of history, on this issue - as we have been on everything from desegregation to same sex marriage.
 I believe Iowa should be at the forefront of implementing legislation to end discrimination to the LBGTQ+ community.